adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 ```

 #### ✅ Works
-Instead, you should move the `HttpContext.get` call inside the `query` method.
+Instead, you should move the `HttpContext.get` call to inside the `query` method.

 ```ts
 import HttpContext from '@ioc:Adonis/Core/HttpContext'